What is alcohol-related neurologic disease?

 - thiamine, or vitamin B-1

 These vitamins are needed for proper nerve function.
 A poor diet can make problems even worse.

 Alcohol-related neurologic disease includes the following conditions:

-- Wernicke-Korsakoff syndrome (Wernicke’s encephalopathy and Korsakoff psychosis)
+- Wernicke-Korsakoff syndrome, also called Wernicke’s encephalopathy and Korsakoff psychosis

 - alcoholic neuropathy